hitch22/hitoriASP/README.md

 The program will not work and display the error messages with no solutions if required dependencies are not met or not installed.
 The ASP business logic is in *.lp extension.

+The following are the rules for the puzzle from https://www.conceptispuzzles.com/index.aspx?uri=puzzle/hitori/rules:

+Each puzzle consists of a square grid with numbers appearing in all squares.
+The object is to shade squares so:

+- No number appears in a row or column more than once.
+- Shaded (black) squares do not touch each other vertically or horizontally.
+- When completed, all un-shaded (white) squares create a single continuous area.

 ![Screenshot](screenshot.jpg)